ffrodslaw/ffrodslaw/README.md

 ### Who I am:
 - :chart_with_upwards_trend: Political scientist by training with more than ten years of experience in data science.
-- :heavy_exclamation_mark: Looking for a position in data science.
+- :heavy_exclamation_mark: Looking for a position in the data science job family.
 - :star: Mainly coding in R (<3 tidyverse), but also Python.
 - :school: Currently improving my Python skills and learning SQL.
 - :us: Located in Rochester, NY.